Should you transfer your fixed deposit to EPF (Employee Provident Fund) or KWSP (Kumpulan Wang Simpanan Pekerja)?

 With the above, I hope you can have a better idea of the potential benefits and drawbacks of transferring your fixed deposit to EPF.

 Whatever your decision, the most important part is you must know what you are doing.
-Don’t mislead by others’ decisions as every one of us is different.
+Don’t mislead by others’ personal finance decisions as every one of us is different.
 Make your own decision based on your own unique needs and preferences.

-Lastly, if I have missed out on any important points, please comment below.
+If I have missed out on any important points, please comment below.

 Featured image by Mohamed Hassan from Pixabay